 Stratix 10 FPGA IP core for each memory interface, and follow

 connection guidelines/restrictions in the appropriate documentation.

-quickly and easily fit wide external memory interfaces with their small modular I/O banks.
-The
+architecture to quickly and easily fit wide external memory interfaces with their small

-Stratix® 10 FPGA can support DDR external memory on any
+Stratix® 10 devices support external memory interfaces.
+However,

 The self-calibrating External Memory Interfaces IP